Do you know what’s worse than an abandoned cart? Not knowing why it happened!

 Make sure to save changes to activate the conversion tracking with the Pinterest tag.

-Install the Pinterest Tag Helper extension to test if the conversion tracking is working correctly, install the Pinterest Tag Helper Google Chrome extension.
+Install the Pinterest Tag Helper extension in Google Chrome to test if the conversion tracking is working correctly.

-Now, whenever you take an action on your store, like adding products to your cart, you will see the events firing on the notification.
+Now, whenever you take an action in your store, such as adding products to your cart, you will see the events firing in the notification.

-If you receive the events firing notification in a timely manner, the conversion tracking will work properly.
+If you receive the events firing notification promptly, the conversion tracking will work properly.

-Snapchat has become popular in recent years for promoting/advertising products.
+Snapchat has become popular in recent years for promoting and advertising products.
 Now, you can track how Snapchat users interact with your WooCommerce store.

 Like other platforms, Snapchat allows you to track actions such as Page View, Add to Cart, Initiate Checkout, and Purchase.
 In addition to these actions, you can also track order bumps and opt-in events.